Assignment 2 File System

 }

 (32-bit words) and includes the header.
-Thus the minimum size is 2
+Thus the minimum size is 2.
+The tag

 field specifies the type of the ATAG.
 There are 10 different types of